 As with many graduate scheme applications, you were asked to submit a CV, alongside some application questions.
 There was the standard “why do you want to work in the firm/role?”.
 They also asked about how the firm compared to their competitors and commercial awareness surrounding the tech sector.
 You need to show a strong awareness of the sector, but also show how commercial you are, especially in roles which aren’t directly technical.

 The initial screening was followed by a telephone interview.
 All the questions were competency based and they actively encouraged you to use the STAR technique (Situation, Task, Action, Result) and spell out each part in your answer.
 Make sure you have thought about examples in your academic life and extra-curricular which show common competencies – in a telephone interview, you can have some notes in front of you, which helps.
 My interviewer was keen for candidates to be as concise as possible, so you’re likely to get marked down for excess waffling.
+Read our advice for acing telephone and virtual interviews to give yourself the best chance at success.

 This was the most enjoyable part of the process for me, as it gives you a real chance to prove yourself across multiple tasks or exercises.
 I actually had the last assessment centre the firm did that year, which could have worked against me, as the firm said they only had two roles remaining between the eight candidates there on the day – it really is important to apply early.